slatedocs/slate/source/next-version.html.md

-## /api/v1/collections/
+## /api/v1/collections/{slug}

 **Description**
-Returns the list of collections.
+Returns the collection based on the slug.

 **Input Parameters**